Star Wars Galaxies: Release and continued development

 The base game, titled Star Wars Galaxies: An Empire Divided, was released in North America on June 26, 2003, and in Europe on November 7, 2003.
 A localized version for the Japanese market was published by EA Japan and released on December 23, 2004.

-Japanese acceptance of the game was low, and in November 2005 the servers were shut down and existing accounts migrated to US servers.
+In November 2005, SOE announced that the Japanese servers would shut down, and offered players the option of a refund or to transfer their account to a European or American server.
+The game's lack of success in Japan was attributed to cultural differences, as well as its futuristic setting being less popular than in the west.

+The game was released in Australia on November 15, 2006.